rikesedach/Ethereum-ENS-Demo/README.md

 sha3(sha3('eth') + sha3(sha3('planets') + sha3('0x0000000000000000000000000000000000000000000000000000000000000000' + sha3('earth'))))
 ```
 ## Reverse Name Resolution
 In addition to mapping a domain name to its resources such as address, ABI or publickey, ENS also supports reverse mapping from an address to its domain name.
 The procedure for this is described in EIP-160.
 For reverse mapping, the resource address is registered under the reverse domain name 'address'.addr.reverse.
-The resovler for the reverse domain name holds the name of the original domain.
-The registrar of the domain 'addr.reverse' provids a function setName('domain') under which a caller registers his domain-name.
+The resolver for the reverse domain name holds the name of the original domain.
+The registrar of the domain 'addr.reverse' provides a function setName('domain') under which a caller registers his domain-name.

 ## Example
 The following example shows how to install ENS including a registrar for reverse name resolution.
 Deploying all contracts requires a working truffle environment and access to an Ethereum node such as Ganache.